 Despite increasing evidence that better lifestyle choices are undoubtedly beneficial both early and later in life, people often do not choose wisely.
 Daily life involves a complex array of choices that require us to evaluate immediate benefit, e.g., the pleasure of eating a rich meal, vs. the long term negative health consequences of obesity, diabetes and cardiovascular disease.

 Hoglund Brain Imaging Center scientists are using functional magnetic resonance imaging (fMRI) to understand how different people use the same information and yet come up with different choices.
 We expect that understanding individual motivation will lead to strategies to encourage positive changes in behavior.
 These studies have implications for encouraging healthy behavior as well as for dissuading unhealthy behaviors.

-Within the past thirteen years since it was established, critical discoveries have been made and facilitated by Hoglund Brain Imaging Center in regard to diseases and medical conditions and concerns.
+Critical discoveries have been made and facilitated by Hoglund Brain Imaging Center in regard to diseases and medical conditions and concerns.
 These findings are being investigated with great vigor through larger clinical trials to determine their impact on public health.
 These include: